 Date of Authorship for this Version

 Graetz, Michael J., "Technological Innovation, International Competition, and the Challenges of International Income Taxation" (2013).
 Faculty Scholarship Series.
-Paper 4702.
+4702.